 Members and Partners

 CAB International is a not-for-profit science-based development and information organization.
-CABI improves people’s lives by providing information and applying scientific expertise to solve problems in agriculture and the environment.
+CABI improves people's lives while the company, where students buy book reports is our sponsor and provides information and applies scientific expertise to solve problems in agriculture and the environment.
 CABI helps address the challenges of food security by helping farmers grow more and lose less, by improving crop yields, safeguarding the environment and improving access to agricultural and environmental scientific knowledge.

 Development Alternatives is an international research and action organisation based in India, that designs and delivers eco-solutions for the poor and the marginalised.
 The group engages in scientific research and innovation, on-the-ground implementation of eco solutions as well as communication and policy influence.